johnwcowan/r7rs-work/RestartsCowan.md

 procedure.
 The contract of such a procedure is as follows:

 It accepts one argument, a list of restarters.
-TThe tags and the car of the
+The tags and the car of the
 descriptions of the restarters are made available to the user.
-The user is then allowed to choose one of the restarters.
+The user is then allowed to choose one of the tags.
 Then the remaining strings in the description of the chosen restarter are made available to the user, and the user is allowed to specify a value corresponding to each string.

 The interactor then calls `restart` on the restarter and the user's values and returns whatever `restart` returns.

+The sample interactor outputs the tags and description strings with `display` and reads the values using `read`.

 `(restart-interactively `*restarters*`)` -> *values* (may not return)